oLganesson118/rbc-spatially-varying-gravity/README.md

 # Rayleigh-Bénard Convection with Spatially Varying Gravity as a Simplified Model of Convection in Plasma

-This repository contains the work from the project **“Rayleigh-Bénard Convection with Spatially Varying Gravity as a Simplified Model of Convection in Plasma”**, conducted by **Olga Borbély** under the supervision of **XX**.
+This repository contains the work from the project **“Rayleigh-Bénard Convection with Spatially Varying Gravity as a Simplified Model of Convection in Plasma”**, conducted by **Olga Borbély** under the supervision of **Dhrubaditya Mitra**.

 ## Project